photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Effectiveness > Efficiency ##

-Optimize for effectiveness before efficiency:
+Focus on effectiveness rather than efficiency when prioritizing tasks:

-- **Effectiveness** is about achieving an ultimate outcome, for example implementing the features that help users the most and solve their problems.
+- **Effectiveness** is about achieving a specific outcome, such as providing the features that best help users solve their problems.
 - **Efficiency** means doing things in an optimal way, which usually means faster or cheaper.
 We all strive to be efficient, but that's worthless if it doesn't contribute to effectiveness.

-In contrast, a feature factory focuses on the quantity of features added to a product, not the quality:
+In contrast, a feature factory focuses on the quantity of new features rather than their quality:

 [![Feature Factory](https://dl.photoprism.app/img/diagrams/feature-factory.jpg)](https://twitter.com/johncutlefish/status/780102280162840576)